 Performance data shown represents past performance and is no guarantee of future results.
 Investment return and principal value will fluctuate so shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than quoted.
 For performance current to the most recent month end, visit thornburg.com or call 877-215-1330.
-For all funds listed, the maximum sales charge for A shares is 1.50%.
+The maximum sales charge for the Fund's A shares is 4.50%.
 There is no up-front sales charge for class I shares.
-The total annual operating expenses are as follows: Limited Term Income Fund: A shares, 0.77% and I shares 0.50%; Limited Term US Government Fund: A shares, 0.87% and I shares, 0.66%; Thornburg Investment Management and/or Thornburg Securities Corporation have contractually agreed to waive fees and reimburse expenses through at least February 1, 2023, for some share classes, resulting in a net expense ratio of the following: Limited Term Income, I shares, 0.49%; Ultra Short Income, A shares, 0.50% and I shares, 0.30%.
-For more detailed information on fund expenses and waivers/reimbursements, please see the fund's prospectus.
+The total annual fund operating expenses are as follows: A shares, 1.05%; I shares, 0.81%.
+Thornburg Investment Management and/or Thornburg Securities Corporation have contractually agreed to waive fees and reimburse expenses through at least February 1, 2023, for some of the share classes, resulting in net expense ratios of the following: 1.05%; I shares, 0.60%.
+For more detailed information on fund expenses and waivers/reimbursements please see the fund's prospectus.